ionic-team/capacitor/site/docs-md/basics/cordova.md

 ## Compatibility Issues

+The following plugins don't work with Capacitor, or Capacitor provides a conflicting alternative.
+These plugins should be removed for your app:

+- cordova-plugin-splashscreen: Capacitor provides its own API

 While we've tested a number of popular Cordova plugins, it's possible Capacitor doesn't support every Cordova plugin.
 If you find an issue with an existing Cordova plugin, please [file an issue](https://github.com/ionic-team/capacitor/issues/new) with the issue you've found and the plugin information.